Table of Contents Show

 Exercises for Knee for Posterior Knee Pain

 Posterior knee pain or back knee pain is a typical complaint.
 Knee pain is more normal in the anterior, medial, and lateral parts of the knee than in the posterior part of the knee.
-More uncommon are neurologic and vascular wounds and tumours.
+More uncommon are neurologic and vascular wounds2 and tumours.

 Tender palpation over the ligaments or muscles toward the rear of the knee can show muscle or ligament injury.
 Pain or swelling in the popliteal region recommends a cyst.